Women in punk rock: Barb Wire Dolls

 Grunge/punk rock band from Greece, based in the United States.
-They were championed by Lemmy on whose personal record label (a subsidiary of Warner Music Group) their third and fourth albums were released.
+They were championed by Lemmy, on whose personal record label (a subsidiary of Warner Music Group) their third and fourth albums were released.

+Nova Twins

+English rock duo formed in London, England, in 2014, consisting of vocalist/guitarist Amy Love and bassist Georgia South.
+Nominated for British Group and Best Rock/Alternative Act at the 2023 Brit Awards.

+The Ethical Debating Society

+Three-piece DIY punk, post-riot grrrl group from London.
+Described by Gigslutz as "one of the most exciting DIY bands" in the UK.
+Have received coverage from Everett True in The Guardian, Louder Than War and the Hackney Citizen.

 Priests

-Post-punk band from Washington D.C. formed in 2012 by Katie Alice Greer (vocals), Daniele Daniele (drums), Taylor Mulitz (bass), and G.L.
+Post-punk band from Washington, D.C., formed in 2012 by Katie Alice Greer (vocals), Daniele Daniele (drums), Taylor Mulitz (bass), and G.L.
 Jaguar (guitar).
-Debut LP Nothing Feels Natural on several Best Albums Of 2017 lists including Billboard, NPR, the Atlantic, and Pitchfork.
-Rolling Stone magazine described the band as "forging jagged incantations that challenge norms ranging from the driving forces of capitalism to punk's own chest-beating macho traditions."
+Debut LP Nothing Feels Natural on several Best Albums Of 2017 lists including Billboard, NPR, The Atlantic, and Pitchfork.
+Rolling Stone described the band as "forging jagged incantations that challenge norms ranging from the driving forces of capitalism to punk's own chest-beating macho traditions."

 White Lung

 Canadian punk band consisting of Mish Barber-Way (vocals), Kenneth William (guitars) and Anne-Marie Vassiliou (drums).

 Doll Skin

-All-female rock band from Phoenix, Arizona consisting of Meghan Herring (drums/vocals), Sydney Dolezal (lead vocals/rhythm guitar), Nicole Rich (bass), and Alex Snowden (lead guitar) who all met at School Of Rock Scottsdale.
+All-female rock band from Phoenix, Arizona, consisting of Meghan Herring (drums/vocals), Sydney Dolezal (lead vocals/rhythm guitar), Nicole Rich (bass), and Alex Snowden (lead guitar) who all met at School Of Rock Scottsdale.